 Help Some Folks in Need

 Anyone can fall on hard times, or have a period during which a little help doesn’t go amiss, which is why these support systems exist.
-A good way to celebrate Social Security Day is to think about the more unfortunate members of society and do something for them.
+A good way to celebrate National Social Security Day is to think about the more unfortunate members of society and do something for them.